xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 1. Create a New Test Case.
 Go to **File > New > Test Case.**

 2. Create Test Case Variables.
 Learn more about [Test Case Variables](https://docs.katalon.com/katalon-studio/docs/test-case-variables.html#manage-test-case-variables).

 To run tests with different browser locales, Test Case Variables comes in handy because it allows you to run that test case with varying language inputs.

-- Switch to Variables tab of your Test Case.
+- Switch to the Variables tab of your Test Case.
 - Click **Add**.
 A new row appears in the variable list.
 - Input variables.